davestewart/davestewart-content/content/archive/projects/personal/angry-tennis-birds/index.md

 ---
+date: 2011-06-05
 description: Creative hack to spice up broadcast tennis to the squawks of Angry Birds
-date: 2011-06-05
+summary: |
+  A creative JavaScript hack synchronising Angry Birds sound effects with live broadcast tennis footage, built as a viral mashup concept and featured in The Sun.
+tech: JavaScript
 tags:
   - creative
   - javascript